3 Questions with Kendra Pierre-Louis SM'16 and Lisa Song SM'09

 Kendra Pierre-Louis, SM'16 is a climate reporter for Gimlet, the podcasting company, and is the author of Green Washed: Why We Can’t Buy Our Way to a Green Planet.
-Previously she was on the Climate Desk at The New York Times, a staff writer for Popular Science, and her writing has also appeared in FiveThirtyEight, The Washington Post, Newsweek, Modern Farmer, and Slate.
+Previously she served on the Climate Desk at The New York Times, and as a staff writer for Popular Science.
+Her writing has also appeared in FiveThirtyEight, The Washington Post, Newsweek, Modern Farmer, and Slate.

 Lisa Song, SM'09 is an investigative climate/environment reporter at ProPublica and the co-author of “The Dilbit Disaster,” which won a Pulitzer for national reporting.
 She joined ProPublica in 2017 after six years at InsideClimate News, where she was on the team that revealed Exxon’s shift from conducting global warming research to supporting climate denial.

 SHASS Communications interviewed Pierre-Louis and Song shortly after their recent visit as the featured speakers at an MIT Communications Forum event.